Jeevesh-Nandan-Tripathi/Layer-Webpage/README.md

 # Layer-Webpage
-This responsive clone webpage is designed by HTMl, CSS
+This responsive clone webpage is designed by HTML, CSS, Tailwind

 Video Link